 My mission is to prevent unhealthy attitudes towards food and one’s body that typically develops during the lifespan.
 If you want to learn more about my approach, subscribe to my newsletter and get you’ll my e-book, “The Landmines of a Healthy Relationship with Food.”
 Being a subscriber will keep you informed of my latest books, blog posts, and podcast episodes.

 I also blog on a regular basis, sharing my own challenges, sneak peeks from my latest book project, and what my family is eating for dinner.
 Don’t miss the “Healthy Family Podcast,” where I pick the brain of top experts to help you “parent for health” in the 21st century.
 Feel free to follow me on Facebook, Instagram, and Twitter.

 More About Me

-On a personal note, I have two kids (Big A who is 10 and Little D who is 7) and a husband who prefers I don’t write about him.
+On a personal note, I have two kids (Big A who is 12 and Little D who is 10) and a husband who prefers I don’t write about him.
 I enjoy running, hanging out with friends and family, and practicing mindfulness.
-I believe mental health is as important as physical health and love chocolate as much as I do salads.
-I’m late to cooking and still insecure about it, although sometimes I catch myself thinking I’m a really good cook.
+I believe emotional health is as important as physical health and love chocolate as much as I love salads.
+I’m late with learning how to cook and still feel insecure about it; although sometimes I catch myself thinking I’m a really good cook.
 My friends and family call me Mare (rhymes with hair), and my most important ― and hardest ― job is being a mom.